Home » Foundations for the Future Project

 Timeline and Phases

-If the project is approved by voters, the project is expected to begin in Summer 2026 and is expected to be completed by Fall 2027.
+The project is expected to begin in Summer 2026 and is expected to be completed by Fall 2027.
 We are committed to minimizing disruptions to the school year, and we will provide regular updates on progress and any impacts to daily operations.

 Together, we can make a lasting investment in the future of our students and our district.
 I am confident that these improvements will create a positive and enriching experience for all who learn and work in our schools.